Inverse Optimization with Noisy Data: Numerical Experiments

 In the second set of experiments, we generate data using a given model that is different than the \textsf{FOP} used to formulate \textsf{SAA-IOP}.
 In other words, this set of experiments are situations where the model whose parameters are being identified does not match the model that generates the data.
 As a result, this setting consists of situations where \textbf{IC} is \emph{not} satisfied.
-The first example is where: (i) the data is generated by \textsf{FOP-F} which is $\min \{\frac{3}{2}\cdot x'x'-(1+u)'x\ |\ x\in[0,1]^{10}\}$, (ii) the model estimated by \textsf{IOP-SAA} is \textsf{FOP-D} with $p = 10$, (iii) $u$ has a uniform distribution with support $[0,5]^{10}$, (iv) the measurement noise $w$ has a jointly Gaussian distribution with zero mean and identity covariance, and (v) the semiparametric algorithm (i.e., Algorithm \ref{algorithm:sp}) was applied with $\gamma,\sigma$ chosen using cross-validation \citep{hastie2009} and $\Theta = [0,2]$.
-The second example is where: (i) the data is generated by the statistical model \textsf{SQR-P} given by $y_i = \min\{\max\{\sqrt{u_i},0\},1\} + w_i$, (ii) the model estimated by \textsf{IOP-SAA} is \textsf{FOP-D} with $p = 10$, (iii) $u$ has a uniform distribution with support $[0,5]^{10}$, (iv) the measurement noise $w$ has a jointly Gaussian distribution with zero mean and identity covariance, and (v) the semiparametric algorithm (i.e., Algorithm \ref{algorithm:sp}) was applied with $\gamma,\sigma$ chosen using cross-validation \citep{hastie2009} and $\Theta = [0,2]$.
+The first setting is where: (i) the data is generated by \textsf{FOP-C} which is $\min \{\frac{3}{2}\cdot x'x-(1+u)'x\ |\ x\in[0,1]^{10}\}$, (ii) the model estimated by \textsf{IOP-SAA} is \textsf{FOP-D} with $p = 10$, (iii) $u$ has a uniform distribution with support $[0,5]^{10}$, (iv) the measurement noise $w$ has a jointly Gaussian distribution with zero mean and identity covariance, and (v) the semiparametric algorithm (i.e., Algorithm \ref{algorithm:sp}) was applied with $\gamma,\sigma$ chosen using cross-validation \citep{hastie2009} and $\Theta = [0,2]$.
+The second setting is where: (i) the data is generated by the statistical model \textsf{SQR-P} given by $y_i = \min\{\max\{\sqrt{u_i},0\},1\} + w_i$, (ii) the model estimated by \textsf{IOP-SAA} is \textsf{FOP-D} with $p = 10$, (iii) $u$ has a uniform distribution with support $[0,5]^{10}$, (iv) the measurement noise $w$ has a jointly Gaussian distribution with zero mean and identity covariance, and (v) the semiparametric algorithm (i.e., Algorithm \ref{algorithm:sp}) was applied with $\gamma,\sigma$ chosen using cross-validation \citep{hastie2009} and $\Theta = [0,2]$.
 The results averaged over 100 repetitions of sampling $n \in \{10, 30, 50, 100, 300, 500, 1000\}$ data points and then estimating the parameter $\theta$ are summarized in Table \ref{table:syn4}, and these results are normalized by subtracting $\mathbb{E}(w'w)$.
 The reason for this normalization is that the prediction error $\mathbb{E}(\|y-\xi(u)\|^2))$ of the prediction $\xi(u)$ of the true model (either \textsf{FOP-C} or \textsf{SQR-M}, respectively) is $\mathbb{E}(w'w)$ because $y = \xi(u) + w$ here.
 The enumeration algorithm has lower prediction error because it is risk consistent, whereas \textsf{KKA} and \textsf{VIA} are not risk consistent.